Frequently Asked Questions

 What sort of therapist are you?

-Integrative means I also draw on other types of therapy to deepen my knowledge.
-In particular it means I work with unconscious processes (the parts of you that you’re unaware of), attachment theory (how your childhood impacts you in adulthood), trauma (traumatic events and relational trauma) and shame theory (really handy for clients who never feel good enough).
+Integrative means I draw on a range of therapeutic approaches rather than being limited to one.
+In particular I work with unconscious processes (the parts of you that operate outside your awareness), attachment theory (how your earliest relationships still shape you today), trauma and relational trauma, and shame (which sits at the root of that persistent feeling of never being good enough).

 What qualifications do you have?